 - Practice and develop the skills of self-inquiry with CBT seeing how it can benefit both counselor and client.

-Lunch, coffee, tea, and water served!
+Snacks, coffee, tea, and water served!

 We look forward to seeing you there!